arlonproj/arlon/docs/design.md

 #### gen2

-Once the base cluster manifest is created, the next step is to preare the workspace repository directory in which this base cluster manifest is present.
+Once the cluster manifest is created, the next step is to preare the workspace repository directory in which this cluster manifest is present.
 This is explained in detail [here](https://github.com/arlonproj/arlon/blob/main/docs/baseclusters.md#preparation)

 ### Cluster Creation